 The preliminary MTO is prepared at a very early stage in the design process.
 At this stage, there is usually limited availability of the information.
-Preliminary MTO is prepared once the P & IDs and Plot plan is approved by the client or has been issued for approval.
+A preliminary MTO is prepared once the P&IDs and Plot plan is approved by the client or have been issued for approval.
 This is done long before there is any detailed design work started on the 3D modeling software.

 Use of the Preliminary MTO

 There are two reasons for preparing the preliminary MTO: